tdeekens/tdeekens.name/app/markdown/thoughts/code-review-boundaries.md

 Lastly, the importance of review friendliness increases with the number of its participants.
 An approach to this to commit early and often to tighten up interaction loops.
 Communication around a feature is linear in time as should the history of its changes.
 This allows everybody to step in early and avoids the big bang review.
 A kind of review often leading to resignation and blindfold merging.

+Summarising the above

-Summarising the above: do not underestimate the impact and importance of code review.
-Do not hesitate to involve different parties from across an organisation but define their roles and focus areas.
-Do not envision code review as a process or quality gate but rather guide communication around a change through them.
+1. Do not underestimate the impact and importance of code review due to time constraints: it comes to hunt you
+2. Do not hesitate to involve different parties from across an organisation: still define their roles and focus areas
+3. Do not envision code review as a process or quality gate: rather guide communication and change through them